 Understanding Missouri’s License Suspension & Revocation Penalties

-The consequences of an administrative hearing suspension depend on your record in Manchester, MO and beyond:
+The outcome of an administrative hearing depends on your driving history in Manchester and across Missouri:

 - First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Manchester after 30 days.